dfoderick/tape-recorder/README.md

 Using a single data stream that includes data within script allows for data validation rules to be passed in script.
 Bitcoin opcodes are single bytes, very compact and efficient to interpret.
 They are ideally suited for this purpose.

 1) Storing only your application's data means that you are sampling your application state.
-What happened in between states?
+But what happened in between states?
 If you can capture the execution of your application then you are effectively showing every state of your application.
 Tape Recorder captures this thread of execution as your application travels between states.
 It is full attestation.

 2) Data could be stored that is logically inconsistent since a miner does not "execute" data.
 A miner executes code and interprets Bitcoin Script.
 Supplying code to validate the data means that the data was interpreted by a miner during validation.